A brief look at what some of our recent graduates are doing with their degrees…

 “Participating in undergraduate research enabled me to learn many laboratory and field techniques and gain confidence participating in and leading a research project.
 My research experience and course load at UMW helped prepare me professionally and academically for continuing my studies as a graduate student.”

-Earth and Environmental Science Grad begins PhD program at American University
+Earth and Environmental Science Grad completes PhD program and teaches at American University

-Environmental Science major Abby Lindsay, UMW Class of 2006, is enrolled as a PhD Student at American University’s School for International Service.
+Environmental Science major Abby Lindsay Ostovar, UMW Class of 2006, completed her PhD at American University’s School for International Service, where she is currently a member of the faculty.
 After graduating from UMW, Abby completed dual Master’s degrees in Environmental Policy and Urban Planning at Tufts University in 2009.
 She then worked as an Environmental Cooperation Advisor at the United States Department of State, before deciding to return to graduate school to concentrate on doctoral studies.
-Abby completed a Honors in Environmental Science senior thesis while at UMW.